grandeto/gdrive/README.md

 Download `gdrive` from one of the [links in the latest release](https://github.com/grandeto/gdrive/releases).
 The first time gdrive is launched (i.e. run `gdrive about` in your terminal not just `gdrive`), you will be prompted for a verification code.
-The code is obtained by following the printed url and authenticating with the google account for the drive you want access to.
+The code is obtained by following the instructions printed inside `gdrive_auth_value.txt` in your home directory and authenticating with the google account for the drive you want access to.
 This will create a token file inside the .gdrive folder in your home directory.
 Note that anyone with access to this file will also have access to your google drive.
 If you want to manage multiple drives you can use the global `--config` flag or set the environment variable `GDRIVE_CONFIG_DIR`.
 Example: `GDRIVE_CONFIG_DIR="/home/user/.gdrive-secondary" gdrive list`